prameshbajra/prameshbajra.github.io/_posts/2017-01-31-serverless-youtube-downloader.md

 <br>
 <h2>Future Plans</h2>

-1. I will be updating this site next weekend with more features like video download based in resolution you select.
+1. I will be updating this site next weekend with more features like video download based on resolution you select.
 Good news!
 The backend is already done.

 2. Then, I will also be adding an audio download feature where you can just give the youtube URL and audio file will be downloaded instead of video.